Ehyiah/ux-quill/README.md

                         new HeaderField(HeaderField::HEADER_OPTION_2),
                         // and many more
                     ),
-                    // Or add all available fields at once QuillGroup::buildWithAllFields()
+                    // Or add all built-in available fields at once QuillGroup::buildWithAllFields()
                 ]
             ])